pearsedarcy/tournament-brackets/README.md

 - Input: Simulated concurrent user interactions (e.g., multiple users adding participants or running matches simultaneously).
 - Outcome: Confirmed that the app maintained data integrity and consistency, even under simultaneous user interactions, thus ensuring a stable and reliable platform for managing tournaments.

-Following these rigorous testing procedures, I ensured that the tournament brackets app met the highest standards of reliability, functionality, and user experience, providing users with a seamless and enjoyable tournament management experience.
+Following these rigorous testing procedures, I ensured that the Tournament Brackets app met the highest standards of reliability, functionality, and user experience, providing users with a seamless and enjoyable tournament management experience.

 ## Code Validation
 I used the Code Institute [Python Linter](https://pep8ci.herokuapp.com/) to validate the code base for the application.
 ![PEP8 Image](./docs/images/pep8.png)

+## Bugs

+### Resolved
+1. Deleting tournament and exiting program
+  - Issue:
+    When a user deleted a tournament and exited the program, the program was still stuck in the choose_participants while loop.
+  - Resolution:
+    I fixed this by adding a
+    break to end the loop after the parameters had been met.

+2. Uneven number of Participants
+  - Issue:
+    User could enter an uneven number of participants which would then not correctly divide into the tournament matches.
+  - Resolution:
+    I changed the function to only accept either 4, 8 or 16 participants, with input validation to ensure this requirement.

+### Unresolved
+1. Embedded Google Sheet
+  - Context:
+    By embedding the Google sheet into the application, I thought it would greatly improve the User Interface (UI).
+I had planned to use this to display the progress of the rounds live to the user as they progressed through the tournament management.
+  - Issue:
+    The iframe in which the Google sheet is embedded in does not live update how it is supposed to.
+I was unable to program the iframe to refresh often enough, or at all for that matter, so that the user can see the progress and results of the tournament.
+The iframe also seems to cache in the browser, so upon refreshing the page, it does not always refresh the iframe, showing any new events the user may have added.

+2. User can delete other people's tournaments
+  - Context:
+    I had planned on implementing a system by which a user would not be able to access another user's tournaments
+  - Issue:
+    I failed to implement this functionality, meaning any user is able correctly to access and in turn, delete another user's tournaments.

 ## Technologies and Libraries Used